 Our decisions regarding whether or not to hedge a non-functional currency ship commitment for our cruise brands are made on a case-by-case basis, taking into consideration the amount and duration of the exposure, market volatility, currency exchange rate correlation, economic trends, our overall expected net cash flows by currency and other offsetting risks.
 Our shipbuilding contracts are typically denominated in euros.
-In the past, we have used foreign currency derivative contracts and nonderivative financial instruments to manage foreign currency exchange rate risk for some of these ship construction contracts.
+We use foreign currency derivative contracts and have used nonderivative financial instruments to manage foreign currency exchange rate risk for some of these ship construction payments.

-At May 31, 2012, none of our newbuilds under contract that are exposed to currency exchange risk are hedged.
-In June 2012, we entered into zero cost collars that are designated as cash flow hedges for a portion of Royal Princess' euro-denominated shippard payments.
-These zero cost collars mature in May 2013 at a weighted-average ceiling rate of \$1.30 to the euro, or \$560 million, and a weighted-average floor rate of \$1.19 to the euro, or \$512 million.
-As of June 25, 2012, substantially all of our remaining currency exchange risk relates to one Princess and one P&O Cruises (UK) euro-denominated newbuild contracts with remaining commitments totaling \$1.3 billion.
+In June 2012, we entered into foreign currency options that are designated as cash flow hedges for a portion of our Royal Princess' euro-denominated shipyard payments.
+These foreign currency options mature in May 2013 at a weighted-average ceiling rate of \$1.30 to the euro, or \$560 million, and a weighted-average floor rate of \$1.19 to the euro, or \$512 million.